nus-cs2103-AY2021S2/tp/docs/UserGuide.md

----
-layout: page
-title: User Guide
----

-DocBob is a **desktop app for managing patient's information, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Bob can get your patient's medical information faster than any other patient's information management app in the market.
+DocBob is a **desktop app for managing your patient's information, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Bob can get your patient's medical information and scheduled appointments faster than any other patient's information management app in the market.

 * Table of Contents
 {:toc}